starkfell/100DaysOfIaC/articles/day.96.using.resource.locks.on.individual.resources.md

 ## Conclusion

 In today's article we covered how to implement Resource Locks for Azure Resources individually.
-In the next article, we'll be demonstrating how you can use this for unlocking and relocking resources that are updated from a YAML Pipeline.
+In the next article, we'll be demonstrating how you can automate the management of Resource Locks on Individual Resources in Azure.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.